Sending families affected by pediatric cancer

 In 2022, we hosted ten families across two new weekends: a Family Space Camp weekend and a Family Aviation Challenge weekend.
 40 additional people experienced the awe of a Space Camp Weekend!

-Each weekend included visits by US Space Camp Hall of Fame members and alumni in addition to traditional Camp missions and activities.
-Scholarship families had time to bond with other families in similar pediatric cancer situations and hear from Space Camp alumni who are also cancer survivors.
+Each weekend includes visits by US Space Camp Hall of Fame members and alumni in addition to traditional Camp missions and activities.
+Scholarship participants have time to bond as a family and with other scholarship families in similar pediatric cancer situations.
+Participants also hear from special Space Camp alumni who are cancer survivors themselves.

 Thanks to everyone that donated, participated in our fundraising auctions, and helped spread the word about the scholarship to eligible families.
 YOU make this all possible.

 Space Camp at the U.S. Space & Rocket Center